FHNW-IP5-IP6/ComposeWorkbench/README.md

 Editor: An Editor is a module who's main purpose is to edit a given data record.
 For example a single customer or product.

 One major goal of this project is to allow Editor and Explorer implementations which are completely ignorant of each other.
-The only interface between them is an id (Int) which can be an id from a DB but also something as simple as an index from a publicly accessible list.
+The only interface between them is a Type (String, like "Product" or "Customer") an ID (Int) which can be an id from a DB but also something as simple as an index from a publicly accessible list.

 # Implementation
 ## Gradle